Student Code of Conduct

 4. Disciplinary Action Initiated

 Any member of the University community may submit a written allegation of violation of the Prohibited Conduct Section of the Student Code of Conduct.
-The individual alleging a violation must include sufficient facts, which would enable the Director of Student Life and Services or designee to decide if further fact-finding is necessary.
+The individual alleging a violation must include sufficient facts, which would enable the Senior Director of Student Services & Judicial Affairs or designee to decide if further fact-finding is necessary.
 An allegation of violation must include the name of the complainant and should include pertinent facts including, but not limited to, a description of the alleged violation, the date of the alleged violation, the name(s) of the students involved, the time that the alleged violation took place, and the location of the alleged violation.

 5.1 Students who are the subject of prohibited conduct allegations will be notified by the appropriate Hearing Officer.
 Such notice will contain information regarding the student conduct involved and a statement of the Code provision(s) and/or University policy alleged to have been violated.